schuhmm3/infopipeline/README.md

 The zipfile for the patents is uploaded as multipartFile.
 The endpoint for dropping the database is POST as we want to specify that we are taking an action.
 We could have used DELETE method but I felt DELETE means you are deleting an entity and really we use this a a command so I prefer POST.
 Both endpoints could have been defined as contract first with OpenAPi with Swagger extension, as a mean of documenting the API.
+Zipfile max size is set to 256MB with property "spring.servlet.multipart.max-file-size=256MB" so it is configurable.

 Parsing the xml is done with a DOM parser, with the use of Xpath expressions to retrieve the elements.
 Also we use JAXB mappings to extract the application-reference part as an object.
 I chose this approach because judging from the size of the files there is no problem in parsing them to memory and it is easier to manipulate, if that was a problem we could try using Stax (streaming) for example.
 Also the code is structured in such way that we could switch the parser implementations if we want to try another library.

-Inserts in Mongo are done using the java objects.
+Inserts in Mongo are done using the java objects, in collections Patent and NamedEntity.

 Depending on the use cases we could use an xsd schema from the patents and do mappings to Java Objects via JAXB, which would allow us to work on the model more easily.